Completing the enumeration of inversion sequences avoiding one or two patterns of length 3: Acknowledgements

 \section{Acknowledgements}

-We thank Mathilde Bouvel for her support, and for giving a lot of feedback and suggestions on this paper.
-We thank Jay Pantone for sharing interesting ideas about some constructions of pattern-avoiding inversion sequences, and for using his software to provide us with conjectures.
+We thank Mathilde Bouvel for her support, and for giving a lot of feedback and suggestions on this work.
+We thank Jay Pantone for sharing interesting ideas about some constructions of inversion sequences, for using his software to provide us with conjectures, and for great help in proving one such conjecture in the appendix.
+We thank Mireille Bousquet-Mélou for some insight on power series equations.
+We thank the anonymous referee for some nice suggestions.

 \emergencystretch=1em